Infinitesimal Morita homomorphisms and the tree-level of the LMO invariant: The tree-reduction of the LMO homomorphism

 is the length $g$ right-handed non-associative word in the single letter $\bullet$.
 Then, the LMO functor $\Ztilde$ introduced in \cite{CHM} can be applied to bottom knots:

 Recall that $\tsA(g,g+1)$ is a subspace of

-where $\set{g}^+$ denotes the finite set $\{1^+, \dots, g^+\}$ and $\set{g+1}^- $stands for $\{1^-, \dots, (g+1)^-\}$.
+where $\set{g}^+$ denotes the finite set $\{1^+, \dots, g^+\}$ and $\set{g+1}^- $ stands for the finite set $\{1^-, \dots, (g+1)^-\}$.
 In the construction of the LMO functor, the color $i^+$ refers to the $i$-th handle of the top surface, while the color $i^-$ refers to the $i$-th handle of the bottom surface.
-Thus, for cobordisms arising from bottom knots, it is natural to rename the colors as follows:
+Thus, for those cobordisms arising from bottom knots, it is natural to rename the colors as follows:

 so that the variable $r$ refers to the bottom knot.
 After this change of variables (which is often tacit in the sequel), the LMO functor gives a map

 \begin{lemma} For any bottom knot $K$ in $\Sigma \times [-1,1]$, $\Ztilde(K)$ mod $\homotopy(r)$ only depends on the homotopy class of $K$. \end{lemma}